 The “varieties of truth” Sellars speaks of include empirical truth (which involves the picturing relation mentioned below), mathematical truth, legal truth, moral truth, etc.

-Sellars gives a unified treatment of the alethic, causal, and deontic modalities as (once again) material mode metalinguistic speech about the inferential commitments and priorities embedded in the language.
-Thus, using modal language in talking about the world and our agency in the world does not commit us to recognizing independently real necessary connections or the existence of moral facts independent of moral agents.
-It does commit us to prescribing and proscribing certain linguistic transitions, including language-exit transitions that emerge in action.
+Sellars gives a unified treatment of the alethic, causal, and deontic modalities as (once again) material mode metalinguistic speech expressing the inferential commitments and priorities embedded in the language.
+Thus, using modal language in talking about the world and our agency in the world does not commit us to recognizing independent, metaphysically real necessary connections or the existence of moral facts independent of moral agents.
+It does commit us to prescribing and proscribing certain linguistic or conceptual transitions, including language-exit transitions that emerge in action.
 As Robert Kraut describes it, “metaphysical claims that initially appear to state language-world connections—claims about the relation between predicates and properties, for example—are, on Sellars’s theory, construed as normative claims about appropriate linguistic usage” (Kraut 2010: 601).

 In his theory of knowledge Sellars attempts to balance competing insights in several different dimensions — empiricist-rationalist, foundationalist-coherentist, externalist-internalist, realist-phenomenalist-idealist — while also keeping an eye on the deep connections between epistemology and the metaphysics of mind.
 His attack on the ‘myth of the given’ is renowned, so we begin there.

 Traditional epistemology assumed that knowledge is hierarchically structured.
 There must, it was believed, be some cognitive states in direct contact with reality that serve as a firm foundation on which the rest of our knowledge is built by various inferential methods.
 This foundationalist picture of knowledge imposes two requirements on knowledge: (1) There must be cognitive states that are basic in the sense that they possess some positive epistemic status independently of their epistemic relations to any other cognitive states.
 I call this the Epistemic Independence Requirement [EIR].
-Among positive epistemic statuses are being knowledge, being justified, or just having some presumption in its favor.
+Positive epistemic statuses include being knowledge, being justified, or just having some presumption in its favor.
 (It was popular to claim that basic cognitions must possess an unassailable epistemic warrant — certainty, incorrigibility, or even infallibility — but this is not as common today.)
 Epistemic relations include deductive and inductive implication.
 (2) Every nonbasic cognitive state can possess positive epistemic status only because of the epistemic relations it bears, directly or indirectly, to basic cognitive states.
 Thus the basic states must provide the ultimate support for the rest of our knowledge, which I call the Epistemic Efficacy Requirement [EER].
 Such basic, independent and efficacious, cognitive states would be the given.
 Many philosophers have believed that there has to be such a given, if there is to be any knowledge at all.

 Some commentators on Sellars take his attack on the given to turn on rejecting the belief that any cognitive state could have unassailable warrant or certainty.
 Although Sellars was a fallibilist and believed that any cognitive state could be challenged, his argument against the given does not worry about this issue.
 If the foundationalist picture of the structure of knowledge is itself wrong, the strength of foundational warrant is irrelevant.